Updating Repository Contents from RStudio

 Invite Collaborators

-Navigate to your repository > Settings > Manage Access > Invite a collaborator.
+Navigate to your repository > Settings > Collaborators (under the “Access” section) > Add people.

 Enter the user’s name or email, assign appropriate access permissions, and send the invitation.